CrowdStrike/swift-package-registry-service/README.md

 xcodebuild -defaultPackageRegistryURL "http://127.0.0.1:8080/"
 ```

+## Support Statement

+`swift-package-registry-service` is an open source project, not a CrowdStrike product.
+As such, it carries no
+formal support, expressed or implied.

 ## Specification Support

 The following table shows the current state of the implementation, according to the